-Financial Managerial Description а.
+Financial Managerial Description a.
 Primary users are internal to the organization. b.
-In most situations, data are collected, reported , and analyzed as needed, and do not conform to specified standards.
-C. Emphasis is on information reliability, sometimes at the expense of relevance. d.
+In most situations, data are collected, reported, and analyzed as needed, and do not conform to specified standards. c.
+Emphasis is on information reliability, sometimes at the expense of relevance. d.
 Fixed periodicity, with external reports usually released at the end of each quarter. e.
 Focus is on past financial data.

-5. Ethics relates to each of the steps in the Decision Framework.
+5. .
+Ethics relates to each of the steps in the Decision Framework.
 Organizations and societies play a significant role in motivating decision makers to act ethically.
 Laws, regulations, and governments help define behaviors that are considered unethical.

-Enter the identifying letters in the blanks below to indicate the term that best matches each description.

-- A. The Foreign Corrupt Practices Act of 1977 - B. Sarbanes-Oxley Act of 2002 - a.
-Mandates that senior executives of publicly traded companies take individual responsibility for the accuracy and completeness of financial reports. - b.
-Applies to managers in the United States. - c.
-Prohibits managers from giving or taking bribes, even if part of normal business practice. - d.
-Provides penalties, including fines and jail time, for executives who knowingly after, destroy, mutilate, conceal or falsify records. - e.
-Requires that firms maintain internal control systems to property execute and record all transactions.
+Required: Enter the identifying letters in the blanks below to indicate the term that best matches each description. reign Corrupt Practices Act of 1977 es-Oxley Act of 2002 a Mandates that senior executives of publicly traded companies take individual responsibility for the accuracy and completeness of financial reports. b Applies to managers in the United States. c Prohibits managers from giving or taking bribes, even if part of normal business practice. d Provides penalties, including fines and jail time, for executives who knowingly after, destroy, mutilate, conceal or falsify records. e Requires that firms maintain internal control systems to property execute and record all transactions.